12 Edible Flowers. Add New Flavor to your Recipes

 Try Edible Flowers in Your Next Culinary Creation.

-Cooking with flowers is a delightful way to add a touch of fun and flair to your recipes.
+Cooking with flowers is a fun way to add a touch of fun and flair to your recipes.

 You can create exciting, flavorful and visual experiences when you add lavender to bread or dandelions to salad.
 There are a lot of delicious flowers that can be used in dishes as both a garnish and as a spice.